viernes, 1 de diciembre de 1989

 Inessa Kitaichik & Michael Garmash)

-You don't give me your caress ... it goes extinct
+You no longer give me your caress... it fades,

-I look at the world touching your memory;
+I look upon the world brushing your memory;

-I come back to me, I realize that I lose you
+I return to myself, I realize I lose you—

-though weak and blind, continue loving you ...
+though weak and blind, I go on loving you.

 viernes, 6 de octubre de 1989